BytteDoc/MiiD-Gateway-API/README.md

 * **statusProcess** = General Process Status (True = User Authenticated)
 * **inProcess** =If True, the process has not finished and you must wait for this flag to change to false

-Url - GenetateProcessToken - GET
+Url - GetResultByExternalIdProcess - GET
 > https://services.miid.bio/Person/GetResultByExternalIdProcess/{TokenID}/

 Example Json